rm-rf42/ts-task-script-utils/task_script_utils/datetime_parser/README.md

 ### v1.2.0

 - Add `require_unambiguous_formats` to `DatetimeConfig` to enable/disable checking of ambiguous datetime formats passed to parsing functions
-- Add `check_for_mutual_ambiguity` function to check for ambiguous datetime formats passed to parsing functions
+- Add logic to `parser._parse_with_formats` to be used when `DatetimeConfig.require_unambiguous_formats` is set to `True`
+  - `AmbiguousDatetimeFormatsError` is raised if mutually ambiguous formats are detected and differing datetimes are parsed
+- Add parameter typing throughout repository
 - Add public-facing `parse_with_formats` function that only attempts to parse datetime strings using the provided formats
 - Fix exception message when trying to parse 2-digit dates without using a format to only print out the possible formats that parse to a valid datetime